yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_service.md

 3. Click **Enter Password**, and enter the password for `gateway@AXWAY.COM`.
 4. On the **Advanced** tab, set **Mechanism** to **SPNEGO\_MECHANISM**, and click **OK**.

-For more details on the fields and options in this configuration window, see [Configure Kerberos services](/csh?context=614&product=prod-api-gateway-77) in the [API Gateway Policy Developer Guide](/bundle/APIGateway_77_PolicyDevGuide_allOS_en_HTML5/).

 ### Configure the Kerberos authentication

 Configure the Kerberos policy for API Gateway as the Kerberos service.